 Four hundred years after Galileo’s discoveries via the first astronomical use of the telescope, the world’s astronomers are once again using powerful new instrumentation to make startling discoveries of and about new planets, quite literally other worlds.
 This work not only drives the rapid growth of a major new research field but also promises to once again transform our understanding of the nature of the Earth and of life’s and humanity’s places in the cosmos.
 Over the past decade the study of both extrasolar and Solar System planets has thus become one of the most active research areas at Princeton, with projects that span the full range from development of new instrumentation through large and small observational studies to theoretical investigations.

 Department theorists with major planetary science research efforts include Adam Burrows who works extensively on the modeling of exoplanetary atmospheres and evolution with a strong orientation towards interpretation of the rising flood of new data on these diverse objects.
-Roman Rafikov studies the many puzzles associated with the formation of planetary systems, while Jeremy Goodman and James Stone focus their interests on the dynamics and evolution of the proto-planetary disks in which planet formation begins.
+Jeremy Goodman, Matthew Kunz, and Jim Stone focus their interests on the dynamics and evolution of the protoplanetary disks in which planet formation begins.
 Scott Tremaine works on fundamental dynamical problems in a variety of contexts, including both Solar System and exoplanet ones.
 Christopher Chyba's interests are directed towards understanding the complex and often startling properties of icy moons in the outer Solar System, while Richard Gott's concern the formation mechanism of the Moon.
 David Spergel works on problems in theoretical optics associated with ultra high-contrast imaging systems that are needed for the study of exoplanets.

 Engineering (and associate Department) faculty Jeremy Kasdin and Robert Vanderbei are working with both theorists and observers in the Department to develop optical systems for high contrast imaging, for space- and ground-based applications, via both design studies and laboratory experimentation.
 Department postdoctoral fellows and graduate students are extensively and deeply involved in all of these research efforts.